Raytrac0/FortniteGame2WithAdditives/README.md

 - A Basic Sprinting System.

 ## Replication
-Everything is entirely Replicated for Client, Server and Standalone.
+Everything is entirely Replicated for Client and Server.